alejandrogarciasalas/blog/_posts/2015-11-1-how-i-met-steve-wozniak-because-of-a-tweet.md

 ---
 layout:     post
-title:      How I met Steve Wozniak by just asking
+title:      How I met Steve Wozniak because of a tweet
 date:       2015-11-1 12:31:19
 summary:    One of my college application essays
 categories: archive